isomorphic-software/smartclient-docs/classes/Slider.md

 **Flags**: IRW

 ---
-## Attr: Slider.floatValueLabel
+## Attr: Slider.numValues

 ### Description
-When set to true, causes the [value-label](#attr-slidervaluelabel) to float as a top-level component.
-In a [horizontal](#attr-slidervertical) Slider, this means the value-label will always be h-centered above the thumb and extend outside of the Slider, potentially occluding adjacent components or being clipped by the Page extents.

-When set to false, the value-label is a peer of the thumb and is clamped to the extents of the track.
-When those points are reached, the value-label will stop moving, and the arrow beneath it will instead reposition according to the current position of the thumb.

-**Deprecated**
+The number of discrete values represented by slider.
+If specified, the range of valid values (between `minValue` and `maxValue`) will be divided into this many steps.
+As the thumb is moved along the track it will only select these values and appear to jump between the steps.

-**Flags**: IR
+**Flags**: IRW

 ---
 ## Attr: Slider.vThumbStyle